Britt Deals with a Number of Water Issues

 Forest City Water and Wastewater Department Manager Kevin Reicks state that they have not had any water main breaks or blowouts this year.
 Meanwhile, Lake Mills Public Works Director Jeff Baumann stated that his department has handled two since March.

+In Garner, City Administrator Jim Collins stated that he was aware of only three water main breaks this year.

-Recently Britt experienced two water line issues and Hagen explained why it happened.
+Along with the 10 breaks and blowouts in their lines, Britt recently experienced two water line issues and Hagen explained why those happened.

 KIOW News, with the help of the Forest City Water Department, conducted a lead content test of one of the Britt public drinking fountains where it was tested alongside water from a Forest City faucet.